Office project training program. Microsoft Project Online Training

 annotation

-The course is designed to teach students the basic skills of working in MS Project Professional and is the first step for further training in working in these programs.
+The course is designed to teach students basic skills in working in MS Project Professional and is the first step for further training in working in these programs.

 The course covers the most common tasks: